 6. Helps you know your customers better.

 Valuable customer insight is one of the greatest benefits of revenue forecasting.
 Analyzing customer patterns and sales data will help you predict customer behavior and future sales that will contribute to your company’s bottom line.
 By knowing your customers better, you can prepare your team likewise, leading to the development of better products and advertisement.
-You will also be able to price your products better, as you will know how much your customers are willing to pay for a particular service or product.
+You will also be able to price your products better.
+That is why you must know how much your customers are willing to pay for a particular service or product.

 7. Manages cash flow and credit.